k0vl/cs291a_project0/README.md

 * How can github respond so quickly?

-  Because it is servering static websites, so there is minimal processing on the server end.
+  Because it is serving static websites, so there is minimal processing on the server end.
 Moreover, it probably uses CDN, loadbalancer, or some forms of cache to accelerate the loading.

 * What is your site’s “Time to Interactive” according to PageSpeed Insights?